Luganville Airfield: World War II

 The Seabees of the 40th Naval Construction Battalion arrived on Santo on 3 February 1943 and were tasked with building a third bomber field in dense jungle to the west of Luganville.
 By July the Battalion had completed a 6800 ft by 300 ft coral runway, with 27,000 ft of taxiways and 75 hardstands.
 Additional facilities constructed included a tank farm of six 1,000-barrel steel tanks, two truck-loading stations, two repair areas, fifteen 40 ft by 10 ft arch-rib warehouses, one 100 ft by 90 ft hangar, eighteen quonset huts for living quarters, six mess halls, and all necessary utilities.
 15 miles of two-lane access and supply roads, were cut through dense jungle.

 VP-44 operating PBY-5s operated from Luganville from 11 March 1944 until 15 June 1944 when it moved to Nissan Island.

 VMF-323 was based at Luganville from 29 October 1944 until 23 February 1945 when it moved to Okinawa.

+No. 30 Squadron RNZAF also operated from the base in February 1944 before moving forward to Piva Airfield.